akseldeneken/TC2037-Evidenge-2-Generating-and-Cleaning-a-Restricted-Context-Free-Grammar/README.md

 When you run the program it will automatically test all the predefined sentences, print the corresponding syntactic tree and print whether the sentence was Accepted or Rejected.

 ## Tests
 To validate the grammar I implemented a set of tests that you can find on the .py file in this repository.
-This set of tests includes both correctly structured sentences that return "Accepted" and incorrectly structures entences that return "Rejected".
+This set of tests includes both correctly structured sentences that return "Accepted" and incorrectly structured sentences that return "Rejected".
-Example:
+Examples:
 "ela bebe a água" was accepted since it has a correct structure.
 "água bebe a tu" was rejected since it has an incorrect structure.